 Raw Milk Kefir

-These are the instructions for traditional kefir from grains.
-It is a cost-effective way of making your own probiotic drink as Kefir grains can be reused indefinitely and they will continue to multiply.
-I make my kefir continuously by brewing a small amount each day in raw milk which is much healthier than pasteurised milk because it has all the enzymes.
+Making traditional kefir from grains is a cost-effective way of making your own probiotic drinks rather than taking capsules.
+Kefir grains can be reused indefinitely and they will continue to multiply so you can pass them on to others.
+I make my kefir continuously by brewing a small amount each day in raw milk which is much healthier than pasteurised milk because it has all the enzymes to aid digestion.
 I buy online monthly from Gazegil Organics and freeze it.
 You can also use Coconut milk but you will periodically need to put them in some milk to help them to thrive.

 1 tablespoon kefir grains per 250ml raw milk